ezraclintoc/Creality-Helper-Script-K1-CFS/README.md

 ### Currently tested modules
 The following modules have been tested on a K1 and seem to be working ok for me but as always use as your own risk.
 - Moonraker and Nginx
 - Fluidd
 - Klipper Gcode Shell Command
-- KAMP (Modification has been made to START_PRINT gcode as found in the new CFS kit firmware.)
+- KAMP (Modification has been made to `START_PRINT` gcode as found in the new CFS kit firmware.)
+  (Purge routine split from `START_PRINT` macro to prevent the printer trying to purge prior to loading filament.
+Purge can be called by adding `ADAPT_PURGE_MOD` to the end of Slicer start gcode.)
 - Save Z Offset Macros

 ---